ranvijay-kumar4/Shooting_And_Upskilling_Range/Web_Development/React/setup.md

   plugins: [],
 }
 ```
-Step 4 : Add the following code in Index.css at the top of file
+Step 4 : Add the following code in Index.css at the top of file which is present in src folder
 ```
 @tailwind base;
 @tailwind components;